St. Louis, MO

 Before you hire an assault lawyer, you should begin to gather evidence for your intentional tort lawsuit.
-Evidence in these types of cases commonly includes medical files and bills, reports of the incident, photos of the scene and of injuries, and personal accounts of the incident.
+Evidence in these types of cases commonly includes medical files and bills, reports of the incident, photos of the scene and injuries, and personal accounts of the incident.
 Follow our guide to gathering evidence to review the full list of potential evidence.

 Your attorney can help you assess damages for your injuries.
 In an intentional tort lawsuit, it is not uncommon for the victim to demand both compensatory damages and punitive damages from the defendant.

 Because of the statute of limitations, you should not hesitate to file your civil assault and battery lawsuit.
 You should contact an assault lawyer right away so that you can begin the process as quickly as possible.

 An assault lawyer on our personal injury attorney team can help you receive compensation for your injuries.
 Not only that, we will fight to make sure that the defendant is held responsible and punished for their actions so that similar incidents are never repeated.

 In the unfortunate event that you are representing a loved one who has passed away as a result of an intentional tort, you may need to talk to a wrongful death attorney who is experienced in intentional tort lawsuits.

-If you believe you have an intentional tort claim, contact us today for a free no-obligation intentional tort case evaluation today.
+If you believe you have an intentional tort claim, contact us today for a free no-obligation intentional tort case evaluation.

 TorHoerman Law works on a contingency fee basis for all intentional tort lawsuit cases, so we don’t charge our clients anything until after they have received the full compensation for their injuries.